Life or Something Like It: Plot

-Pete meets Jack and tells him how wrong he is, as Lanie got the job which Jack foretold she would not get.
-However, Jack explains that he was right, as Lanie will never be able to get the job because she'll die before it begins.
-He also gives a prophecy of the death of a famous former baseball player in a plane crash.
-When Pete receives the news of the death of the baseball player, as foretold by Jack, he tries to call Lanie to warn her.
-He can't reach her, so he flies to New York.
+Pete finds Jack to tell him how wrong he is, as Lanie got the job which he foretold she would not get.
+However, Jack explains that he was right, as Lanie will never be able to do the job because she will die before it begins.
+He also gives a prophecy of an angel falling from the sky.
+When Pete hears a famous former Angels baseball player died in a plane crash, he tries to call Lanie to warn her.
+Then, when he cannot reach her, he flies to New York.

 Lanie - unconcerned with Jack's prophecy - interviews her idol, famous media personality Deborah Connors.
-Lanie realizes how petty the opening questions are and shares a heartfelt moment with Deborah live on air.
+Realizing how petty the opening set questions are, she improvises, sharing a heartfelt moment with Deborah live on air.
 The interview receives huge ratings.
-The network immediately offers her a position, but Lanie declines, realizing that she wants a life with Pete in Seattle.
+The network immediately offers her a position, but Lanie declines, realizing she wants a life with Pete in Seattle.

-As she leaves the studio, a police officer gets into a conflict with a man, who shoots a bullet into the air.
-Pete tries to warn Lanie from across the street, but she is shot in the crossfire.
-Lanie dies in the operating theatre but is revived.
-When she wakes up, Pete tells her that he has loved her since the first time he saw her, and Lanie tells him that she loves him too.
-Later, Pete, Lanie, and Tommy watch Cal's baseball game, while Lanie (in a voiceover) says that one part of her has died — the part that didn't know how to live a life.
+As Lanie leaves the studio, a police officer gets into a conflict with a man nearby, who shoots a bullet into the air.
+Pete tries to warn her from across the street, but she is caught in the crossfire.
+Lanie dies in the operating theater but is revived.
+When she wakes up, Pete confesses he has loved her since the first time he saw her, and Lanie tells him she loves him too.

+Later, Pete, Lanie, and Tommy watch Cal's baseball game, while Lanie (in a voiceover) says that one part of her has died — the part that did not know how to live life.